theatlantic/django-south/docs/index.rst

 South is a tool to provide consistent, easy-to-use and database-agnostic migrations for Django applications.

-This is the documentation for the current version (0.7); previous versions' documentation was written directly into our wiki, but is mostly a subset of what is written here.
+This is the documentation for the current version series (0.7.x); previous versions' documentation was written directly into our wiki, but is mostly a subset of what is written here.